gabe-travels/blog/content/day2.md

 Most (~90%) Japanese are both Buddhist and Shinto.
 How to differentiate temple: shinto temple has arch outside with 2 veritcal and 2 horizontal beams.
 The funniest sign I saw (not this day, but another): "This is a buddhist temple, no double clap here", as there's a double bow, double clap, pray, another bow ritual which one perfoms at Shinto temple.

 Went to Matsuchiyama Syouden, where I ate shit after slipping on moss.
 There was a neat mini-monorail.
-My parents inexplicably bought a large turnip (we offered one at the temple for our family's prosperity).
+My parents inexplicably bought a large daikon (we offered one at the temple for our family's prosperity).

 I like the aesthetic of the old apartment buildings with exposed eletrical wires, somehow.